Direct detection of primordial black hole relics as dark matter: Detecting charged black holes terrestrially

 \detectortype{Cherenkov detectors} An attractive possibility is to search for CPRs with neutrino detectors (e.g. IceCube \citep{Collaboration:2011ym}, Super-Kamiokande \citep{Fukuda:2002uc}) or imaging atmospheric Cherenkov detectors (e.g. VERITAS \citep{Weekes:2001pd}, HAWC \citep{DeYoung:2012mj}), since they have extremely large ($\sim\SI{}{\kilo\meter^2}$) effective areas.
 However, regardless of their origin, we expect CPRs to be highly non-relativistic.
 Thus, we do not expect any Cherenkov radiation to be emitted as they traverse these detector media.
 Instead, light would be produced only by scintillation and ionization processes.
 Such a signal is distinguishable from those produced by relativistic particles in that light would be emitted isotropically from the track rather than in the cone shape characteristic of Cherenkov light.
 But a CPR transit would be extremely slow, taking place on the order of several \SI{}{\milli\second}, compared to typical targets observed over a duration of order \SI{}{\micro\second}.
 Thus, even if the light from ionization is observable, detecting it would require a non-trivial triggering mechanism.

 \detectortype{Dark matter searches} CPRs are highly penetrating and ionizing, so a CPR transit would leave a distinct signal in semiconductor and liquid xenon detectors, including dark matter direct detection experiments and neutrinoless double beta decay searches \citep{Garfagnini:2014nes}.
 Since CPRs are negligibly slowed by their interactions with materials, a CPR would produce a straight track in a detector with a transit time of order \SI{1}{\micro\second} in a typical experiment, a unique signature.
-Further, while the overburdens in these experiments significantly reduce background, they do not affect the flux of CPRs.
+Further, while the thick layer of earth (overburden) covering these experiments significantly reduces background, it does not affect the flux of CPRs.
 However, the flux itself is small, and these detectors typically have small cross-sectional areas.
 Even next-generation experiments are unlikely to detect more than a few CPRs in ten years, so they cannot produce significant constraints on the CPR population.

 \detectortype{Monopole searches} Magnetic monopoles are expected to be found at very large masses, and due to their high magnetic charges, monopole transits share some characteristics with CPR transits.
 As such, it is possible that monopole searches can impose constraints on CPRs as well.
 In \cref{sec:macro}, we investigate this possibility in detail in the context of the MACRO experiment \citep{Ambrosio:2002qq}.